 Faculty Experts

-Our renowned supply chain management faculty are scholars and industry leaders who bring insightful perspective and real-world experience to their research and into the classroom.
-Their expertise and guidance prepare our students to make an immediate impact on the supply chain.
-Our faculty are regularly ranked among the top faculty globally for academic research, helping deliver innovation, drive your strategy and improve the bottom line.
+Our highly esteemed supply chain faculty are scholars and former industry professionals with insightful perspectives and real-world experience.
+Their guidance prepares students to make an immediate impact after graduation.
+The University of Tennessee’s supply chain experts are regularly ranked among the top globally for academic research, delivering innovation, driving strategy, and improving the bottom line.

 Huseyn Abdulla